Admiralty, Singapore: Etymology

 This name "Admiralty" reflects the area's association with the large British Naval Base (in the Sembawang area) that was established between 1923 and 1941.
 Given that the residence of the Rear Admiral of the British Navy was located in this area, the road name probably reflects the Naval High Command.
 When the British began the construction of the Naval Base they laid out and developed Admiralty Road in 1923 which ran through the Naval Base area.
 The base was the key British installation in the region and was projected as the Asian bastion of the British Empire between the world wars.
+The base lacked land-based defences which contributed towards the fall of Singapore in 1942 during the Second World War.

+The British Prime Minister Winston Churchill, who authorised removal of the covering garrison in British Malaya as First Lord of the Admiralty, recognised his error, stating "I ought to have known, and I ought to have asked about this matter, amid the thousands of questions I put, was that the possibility of Singapore having no landward defenses no more entered my mind than that of a battleship being launched without a bottom".

 Transportation

-Admiralty is connected to Sembawang and Yishun via Gambas Avenue; the Woodlands Industrial Park and Senoko Industrial Park via Woodlands Avenue 10; Woodlands via Woodlands Avenue 7; Marsiling via Woodlands Square and Woodlands Avenue 3; and the Expressway via Woodlands Avenue 12.
-It is also connected to Admiralty MRT station via train.
+Admiralty is connected to Sembawang and Yishun via Gambas Avenue, the Woodlands and Senoko Industrial Parks via Woodlands Avenue 10, Central Woodlands via Woodlands Avenue 7, Marsiling via Woodlands Avenue 3 and Woodlands Square, and the Central Expressway via Woodlands Avenue 12.

+The district is also served by Admiralty station on the North-South Line.